 So wouldn’t it be nice if you knew there was a startup company that was actively engaged in making quality fun educational apps for children?
 Trying to make a difference and providing a software option that not only worked (heaven’s above!) but attempted to link fun, creativity, and games along with educational content?

 Fun Educational apps for children: Introducing Hopster

-The service offers free apps on many platforms including the big smart TV boxes and also tablets.
+The service offers free apps on many platforms including big smart TV boxes and also tablets.
 Though strangely, it is not yet widely available on some tablets – including Amazon Fire tablets.
-Strange, because in my opinion these tend to be the cheapest, reliable and most practical tablets for children.
+Strange, because in my opinion, these tend to be the cheapest, most reliable and most practical tablets for children.

 Once you’ve installed the app you’ll be able to sign in and try a limited version of the service.
 You can then choose from 3 packages – as behind the app is a subscription model.
-Don’t panic about the idea of a subscription as they offer a 7 day free trial in all of their subscription options.
-At the moment Hopster are offering a boosted 1 month FREE to readers of my blog, so to get this current 1-month free trial offer use the follow Hopster discount code.
+Don’t panic about the idea of a subscription as they offer a 7-day free trial in all of their subscription options.
+At the moment Hopster is offering a boosted 1 month FREE to readers of my blog, so to get this current 1-month free trial offer use the following Hopster discount code.